-On small development sites that cannot provide entries from the main roads.
+On small development sites that cannot provide

-Public frontages

-Divide this Precinct into several "sites" that accommodate commercially-viable floorplates as well as retail exposure.
+Public frontages Divide this Precinct into several "sites" that accommodate commercially-viable floorplates as well as retail exposure.

 Separate buildings on each "site" by landscaped courts or outdoor walkway that provide views of mainstreet activity from the main roads.